-Delay in Digital Signal Processing
+Delay in Signal Processing

-DSP processing in digital audio systems incurs signal delay of varying amounts.
+DSP and host-based processing in digital audio systems incurs signal delay of varying amounts.
 Such delays can vary from as short as few samples to as long as several hundred samples, depending on the type of processing applied.